We will shed some light on the top five localization myths that many executives and decision makers in the corporate world believe.

-Translators are now expected to understand all these different technologies and file formats, and accurately translate only what is needed, without modifying tags, links or code.
-If errors are made, a significant amount of debugging time is needed to fix and build the international products.
+We expect translators to understand all these different technologies and file formats.
+We also expect them to accurately translate only what requires translation, without modifying tags, links or code.
+If they make errors, companies will have to budget a significant amount of debugging time to fix and build the international products.

 Localization is both an art and a science.
 Do not underestimate the efforts needed or short-cut the process.
 It takes experienced engineering and translation professionals to properly implement an efficient translation-reuse process and localize your product.

 Myth 2: Anyone who knows a second language can perform translation tasks

 Would you hire anyone who speaks English to be your Tech Pubs writer, or anyone who knows a computer language to be your programmer?
 Translators are professionals with years of schooling and translation experience.
 They earn their living doing translations.
 Most live in the countries that they are translating for and are natives of the language they translate into.
 They have an excellent command of the languages they translate from and into to ensure consistent, accurate and timely work.
 Recruiting amateurs to do translation work, even if they know your product or technology well, will lead to inferior results and product delays.

 Localization Myth 3: Lower per-word translation rates reduce costs

 In localization, it is often the long-term costs that matter the most.
 Software, help, docs and other texts related to products are constantly changing.
 With each product release, localization staff need to update and synchronize the localized material with the source.
 Lower upfront translation costs do not necessarily mean lower long-term costs.
 The following are key factors that contribute to long-term costs: